worldline/observability-workshop/docs/workshop.md

 > aside positive
 >
 > You should find the new target for easypay with the `UP` state under the ``prometheus-easypay-service`` job group!
-> It is time now to explore these metrics.
+> It is now time to explore these metrics.

 ### Let's explore the metrics

 > aside positive
 >
-> For this workshop, we have already configured Grafana to reach
+> For this workshop, we have already configured in Grafana the Prometheus datasource.
+> You can have a look at its configuration in Grafana (``port 3000``) in the `Connections` > `Data sources` section.
+> It is pretty straightforward as we have only setup the Prometheus server URL.

-Go then to Grafana and start again a ``explore`` dashboard.
+Go then to Grafana and start again a ``Explore`` dashboard.

-Select the ``Prometheus`` datasource.
+Select the ``Prometheus`` datasource instead of the ``Loki`` one.

+The Metric field lists all the metrics available in Prometheus.
 You can for instance run this query: ``system_load_average_1m{application="api-gateway"}``

 Click on ``Run Query`` button.